su7ox/SafeNav/README.md

 SafeNav is organized as a full-stack application:

 - **frontend/** – React-based user interface
-- **backend/** – Python backend responsible for API handling and the eight-module static analysis pipeline
+- **backend/** – Python backend responsible for API handling and the seven-module static analysis pipeline

 ---